 We have a number of exciting vacancies for nursing roles across our three hospitals – Aintree, Broadgreen and the Royal Liverpool.

-Liverpool University Hospitals is committed to supporting staff on their career journey, offering personalised training packages and bespoke speciality rotations.
-Furthermore, we support internal transfers for those who wish to gain experience in a new speciality or further develop their skills.
+We are committed to supporting staff on their career journey, offering personalised training packages and bespoke speciality rotations.
+As one of the UK's largest trusts we also support internal transfers for staff who wish to gain experience in a new speciality or further develop their skills.

-If you would like to find out more about our Trust and what we can offer please contact us or join us at one of our upcoming recruitment events.
+If you would like to find out more about our Trust and what we can offer please contact us at firstname.lastname@example.org.

 All newly qualified nurses undergo a 12-month Preceptorhip Programme.
 This programme will support them to make the transition from student to a registered nurse and develop their practice further.
 This programme is also extended to experienced registered nurses who are new to the NHS.